Parameter Estimation For Multivariate Generalized Gaussian Distributions: Simulations

 Fig.~\ref{fig:perf_normalisation_reviewer1_a} shows the evolution of the estimated bias and consistency of $\hat{\mathbf{A}}$ (the plain curves correspond to $\hat{\mathbf{A}} = \hat{m} \hat{\mathbf{M}}$ whereas $\hat{\mathbf{A}} = \hat{\mathbf{\Sigma}}$ for the dotted lines) versus the number of samples when $\beta$ is not estimated (the parameters are $\beta=0.2$, $\rho=0.8$ and $p=3$).
 The estimated bias of $\hat{\mathbf{A}}$ is defined as $\vert\vert \overline{\mathbf{A}} - \mathbf{A} \vert\vert$ where the operator $\overline{\mathbf{A}}$ is the empirical mean of the estimated matrices

 For a given sample size, the experiment are performed $I$ times ($I=100$ in the following).
-Note that the bias criterion~\eqref{eq:bias} was used in~\cite{Pasc-08a} for assessing the performance of matrix estimators.
+Note that the bias criterion based on~\eqref{eq:bias} was used in~\cite{Pasc-08a} for assessing the performance of matrix estimators.
+Note also that other approaches based on computing the mean in the manifold of positive definite matrices could also be investigated \cite{sra2012new, fiori2009analgorithm,}.
 The estimated consistency of $\hat{\mathbf{A}}$ is verified by computing $\vert\vert \widehat{\mathbf{A}} - \mathbf{A} \vert\vert$.
 As observed, the estimation performance is the same when a normalization constraint for the scatter matrix is imposed or not.

 A similar comment can be made for the shape parameter $\beta$ when this parameter is estimated (see Fig.~\ref{fig:perf_normalisation_reviewer1_b}).
 The Fisher information matrix has been recently derived for the parameters of MGGDs~\cite{Verd-11a}.
 It has been shown that this matrix only depends on the number $N$ of secondary data and the shape parameter $\beta$.
 The Cram\'er-Rao lower bounds (CRLBs) for the MGGD parameters can then be obtained by inverting the Fisher information matrix.
 These CRLBS provide a reference (in terms of variance or mean square error) for any unbiased estimator of the MGGD parameters.
 As observed in Fig.~\ref{fig:perf_normalisation_reviewer1_b}, the variance of $\hat{\beta}$ is very close to the Cram\'er-Rao lower bound for normalized or non-normalized scatter matrices.